joagre/ratatoskr/ideas/r.md

 ```

 A class may opt to implement a certain interface.
 The interface
-defines which member variables and functions that musr be provided by
+defines which member variables and functions that must be provided by
 the class.
 An interface definition looks like this:

 ```